SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 1. In the SAP HANA database explorer, open a SQL Console connected to the HDI container.
 Execute the following SQL.

     ```SQL
+    SELECT * FROM USERS WHERE USER_NAME LIKE '%FLIGHT%';
+    SELECT * FROM SCHEMAS;
-    SELECT CURRENT_USER FROM DUMMY;
+    SELECT CURRENT_USER, CURRENT_SCHEMA FROM DUMMY;
+    SELECT * FROM FLIGHTRESERVATION_HDI_DB_1#DI.JOBS_;  --Fails
     ```

-    Notice that the user is the _RT or runtime user.
+    Notice that the user is the _DT or design time user as opposed to the runtime user.

+    TODO Volker.
+How does one query the JOBS_.
+How does one connect as OO?

 2. In the SAP HANA database explorer, open a SQL Console connected to the HDI container with ADMIN.
 Execute the following SQL.